Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - VMSS memory and CPU usage.

-- Legacy URL traffic (to the old URL, when this is enabled).
+- Legacy URL traffic (to the old URL, from legacy devices).

 - Count of VM instances, as for iOS above.
 Note however that normally one VM will be active and healthy in normal operation, rather than zero.